Troopers Hill Field is at the top of Troopers Hill, it covers 1.9 Ha (4.7 acres)

-In 2017 working with Bristol Parks, we found space for an extra tree and an additional bench - located so that it will be at the side of the new path when it gets constructed.
+In 2017 working with Bristol Parks, we found space for an extra tree and an additional bench - located so that it would be at the side of the new path when it was constructed.
 Read more about the memorial bench here (pdf).

 Sadly, Bristol Parks decided in May 2017 that the remaining logs on the climbing structure installed in 2009 had to be removed.
-They were initially cut down to a low level and then rest of the structure was removed.
-The area has now been topsoiled.
+They were initially cut down to a low level and then rest of the structure was removed and the area topsoiled.

 2016 - New Play Area